 It may seem strange to visit the Denver Botanic Gardens at night, but with the addition of colorful lights, it is a dazzling way to celebrate the holiday season.
-Blossoms of Light at York Street opens Thanksgiving weekend on November 29 and runs through January 3, including Christmas Eve, Christmas Day, New Year’s Eve and New Year’s Day.
-Hours are 5 p.m. to 9 p.m.
+Blossoms of Light at York Street opens on Thursday, November 20 and runs through Saturday, January 16, including Christmas Eve, New Year’s Eve and New Year’s Day.
+Hours are 4:30 p.m. to 9:45 p.m.
 Tickets are limited and many dates sell out.
-Buying in advance is strongly recommended.
+This year, you must buy in advance.

 Blossoms of Light features a tunnel of twinkling lights, the grand illuminated O’ Fallon Perennial Walk, changing color orbs and an extended pathway that illuminates even more of the Gardens that in previous years.

 The field of LED lights are sound-reactive, allowing visitors to change the color themes and movement patterns between pre-programmed holiday song cycles.